 In December 2016, Shepherd’s Table moved to a new facility provided by Montgomery County, expanding our capacity for meal service.
 In addition to our Daily Meals program that provides three meals on weekdays and two on weekends, we launched Beyond the Table in 2020 to distribute meals at sites in both Montgomery and Prince George’s County.
 We did this as a response to the COVID-19 pandemic and new data revealing that over 80,000 people in Montgomery County experience food insecurity every day – most of them immigrant women and children.
 Even through economic hardships and the challenges of the pandemic, Shepherd’s Table has still never missed a single day of meal service since its doors opened 38 years ago.
 We’re committed to welcoming all to our community table for meals and access to social services provided with compassion and respect.

 What Does Homelessness in Montgomery County Look Like Today?

 In Montgomery County, there are 647 people experiencing homelessness, as counted by the 2019 Point in Time annual survey.

-Shepherd’s Table is pleased to be at the beginning of the Continuum of Care, offering basic human services and providing a strong safety net for people experiencing homelessness.
-The CoC embraces the Housing First philosophy, and is committed to making homelessness rare, brief, and non-recurring for all residents.
-There are initiatives and campaigns to end chronic homelessness, veteran homelessness, and homelessness for families, youth and children.
+Shepherd’s Table is pleased to be at the beginning of the Montgomery County Continuum of Care (CoC), providing a strong safety net for people experiencing homelessness.
+The CoC embraces the Housing First philosophy and is committed to making homelessness rare, brief, and non-recurring for all residents.
+Across the county, there are initiatives and campaigns to end chronic homelessness, veteran homelessness, and homelessness for families, youth and children.
 Shepherd’s Table works closely with Interfaith Works, another member of the CoC, who is housed in the same building at Progress Place.